chris-schmitz/jstl-threejs-overview-talk/slide-assets/Slide outline.md

 # For each slide section, show an animation of one of the dancers as the slide background

+# Intro slide

+- Who I am
+- Specifically not a designer

 ## What is it

 Three.js aims to be a lightweight easy to use 3D library for web development.